SUSHANT-0210/banglore-house-price-prediction/README.md

 - Dimensionality reduction
 - One-hot encoding
 - Hyperparameter tuning using GridSearchCV
-- K-fold cross validation
+- K-fold cross-validation

 ## Technologies and Tools Used

-This project was implemented using the following technologies and tools:
+The implementation of this project relied on the following technologies and tools:

-1) **Python**: The main programming language used for implementing the project.
+1) **Python**: Primary programming language for project development.
-2) **Numpy and Pandas**: Used for data cleaning and manipulation.
+2) **Numpy and Pandas**: Utilized for data cleaning and manipulation.
-3) **Matplotlib**: Used for data visualization.
+3) **Matplotlib**: Employed for data visualization.
-4) **Sklearn**: Used for model building.
+4) **Scikit-learn (Sklearn)**: Utilized for model building.

-## Future Work
+## Website Deployment

+A web application has been developed using **Streamlit** for the house price prediction.
+The application is hosted on the Streamlit community cloud and can be accessed via [HomeWatch](https://homewatch.streamlit.app/).

-This project serves as a good starting point for predicting house prices in Bangalore.
-Future work could involve:
+This project serves as a foundational framework for predicting house prices in Bangalore, and future enhancements could involve exploring more advanced machine learning models, incorporating additional features, or utilizing larger datasets for model training.

-- Developing a website built in **HTML**, **CSS**, and **JavaScript** that allows users to enter home square ft area, bedrooms etc and it will call a **Python Flask server** to retrieve the predicted price.
-- Using more advanced machine learning models, incorporating more features, or using a larger dataset for training the models.